Differences between adjustable and fixed loans

-Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select fixed-rate loans because interest rates are low and they want to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a favorable rate.
-Call Valley Savers Mortgage, LLC at (602) 332-9544 for details.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+People select fixed-rate loans because interest rates are low and they want to lock in this lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a good rate.
+Call Valley Savers Mortgage, LLC at (602) 332-9544 to learn more.

-ARMs usually start at a very low rate that usually increases as the loan ages.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are often best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate programs are best for borrowers who will move before the loan adjusts.
+ARMs usually start out at a very low rate that may increase as the loan ages.
+You've likely heard of 5/1 or 3/1 ARMs.
+For these loans, the initial rate is fixed for three or five years.
+It then adjusts every year.
+These types of loans are fixed for a number of years (3 or 5), then they adjust.
+Loans like this are best for borrowers who anticipate moving in three or five years.
+These types of ARMs benefit people who plan to move before the initial lock expires.

-You might choose an ARM to get a lower initial interest rate and count on moving, refinancing or absorbing the higher rate after the initial rate expires.
-ARMs can be risky if property values decrease and borrowers cannot sell their home or refinance.
+You might choose an ARM to get a very low initial rate and count on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs are risky if property values go down and borrowers cannot sell their home or refinance their loan.

 Have questions about mortgage loans?
 Call us at (602) 332-9544.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.

 Got a Question?